HAŠK: Post-Yugoslavia

-After the fall of communism and in the midst of the breakup of Yugoslavia, the club was reactivated and officially registered in November 1990, but in name only – no sports activities were started as the new club leadership centered their activities on promoting HAŠK's legacy and organizing events intended to raise the public awareness of the contribution HAŠK has made to the development of sports in Croatia.
+After the fall of communism and in the midst of the breakup of Yugoslavia, the club was reactivated and officially registered in November 1990 by prominent former HAŠK members who had been active as athletes or officials before the forced dissolution of the club took part in these efforts.
+Initially, no sports activities were launched, as the new club leadership focused on promoting HAŠK’s legacy and organizing events aimed at raising public awareness of HAŠK’s contribution to the development of sports in Croatia.

 In an attempt to revive their glory days, the newly restarted club decided to enter competition sports again in 1993 so they merged with a local amateur football side called NK TPK from the Peščenica neighbourhood of Zagreb.
-In 2006 they merged again with the Druga HNL side NK Naftaš Ivanić from Ivanić Grad to form the present day NK HAŠK, currently a second tier club in the Croatian football league system.
+In 2006 they merged again with the Druga HNL side NK Naftaš Ivanić from Ivanić Grad to form the present-day NK HAŠK 1903 Zagreb, currently a second tier club in the Croatian football league system.
 They play their games at the Donje Svetice ground in Zagreb, which has a capacity of 3,000.